os-fpga/Virtual-FPGA-Lab/README.md

 ## Sponsors

-This work has been sponsored through Google Summer of Code (GSoC) 2021, with the Free and Open Source Silicon Foundation (FOSSi) as a GSoC umbrella organization, with mentorship from Redwood EDA, and with training support from VLSI System Design.
+This work has been sponsored through Google Summer of Code (GSoC) 2021, with the Free and Open Source Silicon Foundation (FOSSi) as a GSoC umbrella organization, with mentorship from Redwood EDA, LLC, and with training support from VLSI System Design.

 <p>
     <img src="https://upload.wikimedia.org/wikipedia/commons/0/08/GSoC_logo.svg" alt="gsoc-logo" height="130"><span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>